List of Dundalk F.C. records and statistics: Current competitions

 The League of Ireland was founded as a single-division 'A Championship' in 1921–22.
 It has comprised a Premier Division and First Division since the 1985–86 season.
 The winners of the Premier Division are the 'League Champions' and enter the qualification streams of the UEFA Champions League.
 The League runners-up and third place teams enter the qualification streams of the UEFA Europa Conference League.

 The FAI Cup is a knock-out competition contested annually by clubs affiliated with the Football Association of Ireland, including non-League clubs.
 It was first run in the 1921–22 season.
-The winners of the FAI Cup are the 'Cup holders' and enter the qualification streams of the UEFA Europa Conference League.
-In the event of the winner of the FAI Cup also finishing in the top three in the League in the same season, the Europa Conference League qualifying place goes to the team placed fourth in the League.
+The winners of the FAI Cup are the 'Cup holders' and enter the qualification streams of the UEFA Europa League.

+Note: In the event of the winner of the FAI Cup also winning the League in the same season, the Europa League qualifying place goes to the second place team in the League and a Europa Conference League qualifying place goes to the team placed fourth in the League.
+In the event of the winner of the FAI Cup also finishing second or third in the League in the same season, a Europa Conference League qualifying place goes to the team placed fourth in the League.

 The Leinster Senior Cup is a knock-out competition contested annually by clubs affiliated with the Leinster Football Association.
 It was first run in 1892–93 and is the oldest football cup competition in Ireland.
 It has been reduced in status over the years and was abandoned during the 2000–01 season, and not revived until 2010.
 It was again abandoned during the 2019–20 season because of the COVID-19 pandemic and revived in 2022–23.

 The President of Ireland's Cup is contested as a pre-season super cup between the winners of the previous season's League of Ireland Premier Division and the FAI Cup.
 It is organised by the FAI and was first run in 2014, replacing a similarly named tournament, the LFA President's Cup.